 Genetic factors — LS seems to be more common in some families.
 People who are genetically predisposed to LS may develop symptoms after experiencing trauma, injury, or sexual abuse.

-Disorders of the immune system — People with LS are at a greater risk of developing autoimmune disorders, which develop when the body's immune system mistakenly attacks and injures normal body tissues.
+Disorders of the immune system — LS is probably an autoimmune disease.
+People with LS are at greater risk of developing autoimmune disorders, which develop when the body's immune system mistakenly attacks and injures normal body tissues .
 These may include some types of thyroid disease, anemia, diabetes, alopecia areata, and vitiligo.

 Infections — Researchers have tried to identify an infectious organism as a cause of LS, but no clear data have shown that there is an infectious source .
 LS is not contagious.